KohakuBlueleaf/LyCORIS/Change.md

 #### New Features

 * LyCORIS now have consistent API for different algorithm like `bypass_forward_diff` or `get_diff_weight` method.
 Developers of other project can utilize these API to do more tricks or integrate LyCORIS into their framework more easily.
+* LyCORIS now have parametrize API which utilize `torch.nn.utils.parametrize.register_parametrization` to directly patch individual parameters.
+Which can be useful for MHA layer or other tricky modules.
+  * Currently only support 2~5D tensors.
+And LyCORIS will pretend these weights are weight of Linear/Conv1,2,3D then send it into LyCORIS modules
+  * More native implementation or more detailed control will be added in the future.
 * LyCORIS now have functional API.
 Developers who prefer functional more than Module things can utilize this feature.
   * Functional API also allow developers who don't want to introduce new dependencies.
 Just copy-paste the source code and utilizing it. (with Apache-2 License, directly copy-paste is totally allowed)
-* Add support for Conv1d and Conv3d module on LoCon/LoHa/LoKr/OFT/BOFT (not All algo in LyCORIS support them, you may receive error when apply unsopported algo), support inherited module (like `LoRACompatibleConv` or `LoRACompatibleLinear` from [`huggingface/diffusers`](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/lora.py))
+* Add support for Conv1d and Conv3d module on LoCon/LoHa/LoKr/Full/OFT/BOFT/GLoRA (not All algo in LyCORIS support them, you may receive error when apply unsopported algo), support inherited module (for example: `LoRACompatibleConv` or `LoRACompatibleLinear` from [`huggingface/diffusers`](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/lora.py))

 #### Deprecation